-A word of caution on drinking water – The tap water all over South Africa is normally perfectly safe but if you are not acclimatised to it or have a sensitive tummy you could spend a great deal of your holiday in various bathrooms.
+A word of caution on drinking water – The tap water all over South Africa is normally perfectly safe but if you are not acclimatised to it or have a sensitive stomach you could spend a great deal of your holiday in various bathrooms.
 This warning also covers ice in your drinks and rinsing ones mouth after brushing your teeth.
-All the international canned drinks are available as well as various bottled spring waters.
+All the international soft drinks are available as well as various bottled spring waters.

 As you are probably aware, travel insurance is an integral part of your travel package, and should be purchased at the same time as you purchase your travel tickets.